 Pearson, Kathryn Lynn.
 "Demographic Change and the Future of Congress."
 PS: Political Science and Politics 43 (2010): 235-238.

 - McGhee, Eric, and Kathryn Pearson.
-Forthcoming.
+2011.
 “Candidates and Parties in Congressional

 Challenge of Democracy: Explorations in the Analysis of Public Opinion and Political